top of page

 Heading 2

 On May 14, 2023, I was mentioned in the New York Times Newspaper regarding the Tom Bishop Chicago International Miniature Show: "Beth Pothen, 42 who runs Mountain Creek Miniatures and is a full-time postal worker, is a second generation miniaturist, making items like goth furniture and Christmas cookie trays (she got her start at a Girl Scouts craft fair).
-She drove from Spokane, WA, for the convention and hoped to recoup the cost of travel and lanor, and then some, she said."
+She drove from Spokane, WA, for the convention and hoped to recoup the cost of travel and labor, and then some, she said."

 On November 26th, 2023, the Spokesman Review newspaper had a long article in the Northwest section about me: